richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

 ### Review Configuration

-Right-click the server node and select "Properties" from the resulting dropdown.
+Right-click the server node and select "Properties" from the resulting dropdown and review settings on resulting pages.

+#### General

 <img src="https://github.com/user-attachments/assets/20b04821-e1a5-408c-b5a1-8d06ba8e9275" width="500" title="Snipped February 27, 2025" />